 The Outcome

 Completed in 2019, the extension now offers visitors to the town a mix of retail and leisure venues.
-This includes a 6-screen Reel multiplex cinema with associated bowling and indoor golfing alongside 7 new retail and food and beverage units, a new car park and high-quality public realm.
+This includes a 6-screen Reel multiplex cinema, bowling and indoor golfing, 7 new retail and food and beverage units, a new car park and high-quality public realm.

-The completed scheme creates the desired landmark development the Council aspired to for the site.
-It creates a modern gateway into the town’s retail offer and, by creating bespoke large retail units for specific retailers, has helped bring new and retain existing brand names in the town centre – resulting in increased footfall.
-This also includes driving a now thriving evening and night-time economy.
+The completed scheme creates the desired landmark development the Council aspired to.
+It creates a modern gateway into the town’s retail offer and, by creating bespoke large retail units for specific retailers, has helped bring new and retain existing brand names in the town centre.
+This has resulted in increased footfall, including a thriving evening and night-time economy.

 - The new restaurant/bar and cinema